You are currently viewing The best neighborhoods in Buenos Aires for tourists

 Where to stay in Buenos Aires

 My favorite neighborhood in Buenos Aires to base myself in is Palermo.
 It’s green and hip and full of cool bars, cafés and restaurants to explore.
+You can find some of the best things to do in Buenos Aires right here.
 If you’re looking for a neighborhood with a more authentic feel to it, San Telmo is your place.
 And if you don’t care too much about where you’re staying but want to have the easiest public transport connections, the Microcentro is your place.

 How to get around Buenos Aires